Have you ever had the following experience?

 You have something that you really need to talk about with someone you trust.
 Maybe it requires you to be quite vulnerable in order to talk about this painful, scary and/or exciting thing.
 But when you talk about it, you find that your friend, family member or mentor keeps interrupting you to give you their take on what ACTUALLY happened, what SHOULD have happened, what you are ACTUALLY feeling or thinking, how you SHOULD be feeling or thinking, and what you SHOULD be doing about it all.
 Then maybe you feel a bit defensive and your walls start to go back up.
 You thought you were going to feel better once you talked about it with someone you trust, but now you just feel more confused, angry, or sad.
 You then maybe decide youʻre not going to talk about that painful, scary, and/or exciting thing anymore.

 Maybe you didn’t actually want their opinion or advice.
-What you wanted was their presence, their ear, their validation that they understand and maybe relate to what you are going through, their confirmation that they love you no matter what and that they are here for you, no matter what.
+Maybe what you wanted was their presence, their ear, their validation that they understand and maybe relate to what you are going through, their confirmation that they love you no matter what and that they are here for you, no matter what.

-How often are you in conversations where either you and/or the other person is not really listening at all, youʻre just impatiently waiting to talk?
+How often are you in conversations where either you and/or the other person is not really listening at all, but just impatiently waiting to talk?
 In my experience, itʻs exhausting and neither of you actually gain anything positive from the conversation.
 Thatʻs because itʻs not actually a COMMUN(E)-ication, youʻre both just talking AT each other.
 I have been on both sides of this experience many times.

 I remember when I first began to reach out to close friends and family members to talk about the sexual abuse I experienced at the hands of Michael Jackson, which I had kept a secret for 22 years.
 In some interactions, the friend or family member, out of absolutely benevolent intentions, would offer up unsolicited hypothesis and advice on my experience and often before I had even finished telling the story.
-I found that especially when hearing about uncomfortable and painful experiences, thoughts or emotions, the other person, out of both their own discomfort and their wish for me to be well, would try to "fix" me as soon as possible.
+I found that especially when hearing about uncomfortable and painful experiences, thoughts or emotions, the other person, out of both their wish for me to be well and their own discomfort, would try to "fix" me as soon as possible.
 They truly thought that they were helping but in my experience, unless opinion and advice are explicitly asked for, it almost never helps and it often hinders.
 I realized how much I longed for the other person I trusted to do nothing but quietly, patiently, and actively LISTEN; that is all.
 I am infinitely grateful that that has been the bulk of my experience in talking to people I love and trust about the tough stuff.

 For several months in Los Angeles, I participated in an ADULT SURVIVORS OF CHILD ABUSE support group.
-Almost four years ago, I founded and continue to facilitate an Adult Survivors of Child Abuse support group on Maui.
-The main hallmark of the group format is voluntary 5 to 15-minute individual shares where the rest of the group silently, actively listen.
+Almost four years ago, I founded and continue to facilitate an Adult Survivors of Child Abuse support group in Hawai’i.
+The hallmark of the group format is voluntary 5 to 15-minute individual shares where the rest of the group silently, actively listen.
 In some instances, the individual who shared can decide if he or she wants supportive feedback from the group and if so, then chooses who can give supportive feedback to them from amongst those who raise their hands.
 The supportive feedback is ONLY allowed to be of a supportive nature; NO advice, contrary opinions, or self-centered feedback, are allowed.
 The emotional power and transformative nature of someone being able to talk about their most vulnerable thoughts, feelings and actions, in a space where no one interrupts, offers them other opinions, or advice but rather relates or is neutral, for even just five minutes, is something to behold.
 In effect, the participantʻs emotional, intellectual and life evolution is profound.